Disclosure: Hosting Canada is community-supported. We may earn a commission when you buy hosting through one of our links. Learn more.

-We’ve evaluated HostPapa and a number of other cloud providers against the same set of criteria in order to set the true contenders apart from the rest.
+We’ve reviewed HostPapa alongside the other top web hosting providers against the same set of criteria in order to set the true contenders apart from the rest.
 With our reviews, you’ll get a holistic understanding of what to look for and what to avoid when shopping for a new website host.
 And we aim to keep it simple and stick to the facts.

 The Hard Science

 Here we go, stat nerds.
 It’s time to dig into the mathematics of web hosting with HostPapa.